|

 foreign rule.
 However, they were betrayed, arrested, and imprisoned in Berlin.

-to rouse the peasants to rise up against Austria.
-They began the
+peasants to rise up against Austria.

-peasants of the Cracow
+enlightened peasants of the Cracow

 region.
 However, most of the peasants of Austrian Poland (Galicia) were